Last updated: January 7, 2021

 • Videographer — whether it’s Zoom or any of the other apps available to us, video seems to have become a much more precious way of keeping connected.
 Have your wedding day filmed and recorded so that you can share these lovely moments with your family and friends who couldn’t be with you.

 • Planner — some planners are offering special packages for elopements and micro weddings.
 Need help coordinating food delivery for you and your guests?
 Finding the perfect rentals and designing a beautifully stylized table setting for you and your best friend?
 These legends have you covered:

 • Florist — a bouquet, a boutonniere, or something completely unique and extraordinary.
 These folks are gems:

 • Food — a little cake, a bottle of champagne, and anything you’d want on a particularly special date night because, hey, it’s your wedding day and you can treat yourself.
 Support your favourite restaurant and make a picnic of it.
 Here are a few ideas:

 Savoury / some of these restaurants also offer alcohol

-Larger gatherings and weddings likely won’t be permitted to happen until 2021 and that’s okay.
+Larger gatherings and weddings likely won’t be permitted to happen until Summer 2021 and that’s okay.
 Strange days are here but they will pass.
 Once we’re able to get together, we’ll have that much more to celebrate and it’ll be the party of all parties.

 Until then, be kind to each other, call up your family and friends, and stay safe.